-Step 11: For reassembly, feed the group of pigtail adapters through the outer cover and align the side of outer cover with the Verizon Checkmark with the side of the inner enclosure with the antenna labelled "J3C".
+Step 12: Feed the group of pigtail adapters through the outer cover and align the side of outer cover with the Verizon "checkmark" with the side of the inner enclosure with the antenna labelled "J3C".

-Step 13: On the top of the device, screw the three #1 phillips-head screws back onto the outer cover secure it against the inner enclosure.
+Step 14: On the top of the device, screw the three #1 phillips-head screws back onto the outer cover to secure it against the inner enclosure.

-Step 14: Place the top cover back onto the outer cover by aligning the tape on top cover with the the Verizon check-mark side of the outer cover.
-Once aligned, firmly press down onto sides of the top cover to click it into place on the outer cover.
+Step 15: Place the top cover back onto the outer cover by aligning the tape on top cover with the the Verizon check-mark side of the outer cover.
+Once aligned, firmly press down onto the sides of the top cover to click as many claps as possible into place.

-You will need to leave a gap on one corner of the top cover for the pigtail adapters to pass through.
-Remove the tape.
-Note: The wires of the pigtail adapters can be fed into the small grooves within the top cover to help it close further.
+Tip: The wires of the pigtail adapters can be fed into the small grooves within the top cover to help it close even further.
+As shown below: